Doorkee

 • Facilitating property listings, searches, and comparisons;

-• Processing rental offers and counter-offers between tenants and owners;
+• Processing rental offers and Negotiated Offers between tenants and owners;

 • Scheduling and managing property visits;